 Lakers outlast Wolves 108-102 in OT, advance to face Memphis

+Los Angeles finally won it with defense, holding the Wolves to seven points in the final 11 minutes from midway through the fourth quarter while rallying from a 15-point deficit.

+Conley scored 23 points for Minnesota, which gave an inspired effort for the first three quarters while playing without starters Rudy Gobert and Jaden McDaniels.
+Gobert is suspended for punching teammate Kyle Anderson during Minnesota’s regular-season finale against New Orleans, while McDaniels is out indefinitely with a broken hand after punching a wall in frustration Sunday.

-Karl-Anthony Towns scored 24 points and Mike Conley hit three free throws with 0.1 seconds left in regulation to tie it for the Wolves, who will host New Orleans or Oklahoma City on Friday for the eighth spot and a first-round date with top-seeded Denver beginning Sunday.
+Karl-Anthony Towns scored 24 points for the Wolves, who will host New Orleans or Oklahoma City on Friday for the eighth spot and a first-round date with top-seeded Denver beginning Sunday.

 The Pelicans host the Thunder on Wednesday night, and Minnesota must then beat the winner to reach the playoffs for only the third time in 19 seasons.

-D’Angelo Russell had a nightmare game for Los Angeles against the team that traded him in February, scoring two points on 1-of-9 shooting with eight assists.
-He was benched down the stretch in favor of Schröder, who came through tremendously.
+Schröder stepped up tremendously for D’Angelo Russell, who had a nightmare game for Los Angeles against the team that traded him in February.
+Russell had eight assists, but scored two points on 1-of-9 shooting before getting benched down the stretch.

-The game was the Lakers’ first non-regular-season contest played in front of a full home crowd since James joined the franchise five seasons ago.
-Los Angeles spent the 2020 championship run in the Florida bubble, played in front of a half-full arena in its first-round loss to Phoenix in 2021, and missed the playoffs entirely in 2018 and 2022.

-The Lakers hadn’t had a full crowd for non-regular season game since April 2013, back when their arena was still Staples Center.

 TIP-INS

-Timberwolves: McDaniels attended the game. … There was a minor confrontation after the first-quarter buzzer when Edwards stood over Hachimura under the hoop.
-The Lakers took exception in a brief argument that ended with technical fouls for Edwards and Hachimura.
+Timberwolves: McDaniels attended the game. … A minor confrontation after the first-quarter buzzer ended with technical fouls for Edwards and Hachimura.

 UP NEXT